OleksandraLesya/goit-pyweb-hw-11-API/README.md

 # FastAPI Contact Book with a secure authentication system.

 A modern RESTful API service built with FastAPI and PostgreSQL to manage a contact book.
 It supports full CRUD operations, advanced filtering, and birthday reminders with a secure authentication system.
+New features in this version include user email verification, rate limiting, CORS support, and avatar management with Cloudinary.

 ## Features